Recoskie/JDasm/docs/Basics.md

 <br />

 <a href="https://stackoverflow.com/questions/34058101/referencing-the-contents-of-a-memory-location-x86-addressing-modes/34058400#34058400" target="_blank">Scale index base</a>.
-Note that the repose is more complicated than it had to be so I will put it simply bellow.
+Note that the response is more complicated than it had to be so I will put it simply bellow.

 <br />